NoumenaDigital/npl-cli/OLD-CLI-README.md

-# NPL CLI
+# CLI (old version, for cloud deployment only)

-The NPL CLI is a command line tool to support the development of projects written in NPL.
-It allows you to interact with NOUMENA PaaS from your terminal.
+The old NPL CLI is a command line tool to support the development of projects written in NPL.
+It allows you to interact with NOUMENA Cloud from your terminal.

 ## Main functionality

-### Noumena PaaS
+### Noumena Cloud

-NPL CLI serves as a PaaS API wrapper
+NPL CLI serves as a Noumena Cloud API wrapper

 - List organisations
 - List applications